 A principle, on the other hand, is “rule of action or conduct” or “a fundamental doctrine or tenet.”
 Principle is often associated with and used as a synonym for moral, meaning “of, relating to, or concerned with the principles or rules of right conduct or the distinction between right and wrong.”

-As you may have guessed, principal and principle are linguistically related.
-Principal stems from prīncipālis, a word meaning “first, chief.”
-Principle comes from prīncipium, meaning “beginning, origin, fundamental truth, or basis.”
-Both terms can ultimately be traced to the Latin word prīmus, meaning “prime; first.”
+As you may have guessed, principal and principle are etymologically related.
+Principal stems from the Latin prīncipālis, a word meaning “first, chief.”
+Principle comes from prīncipium, meaning “beginning, origin, starting point, basis.”
+Both terms can ultimately be traced to the Latin word prīmus, meaning “first, foremost,” hence the English prime.

 How to remember if you should use principal or principle

 If you find yourself having trouble choosing between principal and principle, think about the context.
 Use principal in reference to a person who is in leadership or to describe the importance of something; use principle to refer to a standard, rule, or guiding belief.